Advertiser Disclosure

 3. Tunnels Beach

 Tunnels Beach is one of the best snorkeling destinations on Kauai, especially during the summer months.
-Running 2-miles long from Hanalei Colony Resort to Haena Beach Park, this North Shore beach is famous for its huge half-moon-shaped reef located just offshore.
-Deep-water caverns located close to shore also make for a great diving site, while swimmers and families with young children enjoy the shallower, calmer areas of the beach.
+Running 2 miles from Hanalei Colony Resort to Haena Beach Park, this North Shore beach is famous for its huge, half-moon reef located just offshore.
+Deep-water caverns close to shore also make for a great diving site, while swimmers and families with young children enjoy the shallower, calmer areas of the beach.

 4. Hanalei Bay

-Located on Kauai’s North Shore, Hanalei Bay is a great choice to spend your day.
+On Kauai’s North Shore, Hanalei Bay is a great choice to spend your day.
 With more than 2 miles of soft white sand and set among a backdrop of majestic mountains, Hanalei offers a little bit of paradise for everyone.
 During the summer months, the bay is calm, turning into a virtual wonderland for swimmers and stand-up paddlers.
-The beach itself is never crowded, which offers plenty of room to stretch out.
+The beach itself is never crowded and offers plenty of room to stretch out.

 5. Shipwreck Beach

-Located in Poipu, this beach got its name from an old wooden ship sunk off the coast that has long since disappeared.
-The swimming at this beach is not the best because of the strong currents, but its natural scenery, relative seclusion, and romantic atmosphere make up for the lack of good swimming.
+In Poipu, this beach got its name from an old wooden ship sunk off the coast that has long since disappeared.
+The swimming at this beach is not the best, because of the strong currents, but its natural scenery, relative seclusion, and romantic atmosphere make up for the lack of good swimming.
 It is a great place to catch some sun on a beautiful beach and watch the local fisherman work along the cliffs.

 Hot Tip: For more information check out our detailed guide to the best beaches on Kauai.